kietdao1612/knboard/README.md

 ```
 ## Azure Instructions

-- Django with Web Apps on Linux
+- Django with Web Apps on Linux with React.
-- React
-- Frontdoor

 ## Articles